ivangfr/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

 - ### producer-service

   [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) Java Web application that exposes a REST API to publish news.
+All news, before being published to `SNS`, are saved in `DynamoDB`.

 - ### consumer-service

-  `Spring Boot` Java Web application that consumes the news published by `producer-service`
+  `Spring Boot` Java Web application that consumes the news published by `producer-service`.
+The news are queued in `SQS`.

 ## Prerequisites